keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metricsprovider.md

-To implement this, create a `KeptnMetricsProvider` resource for each instance of each data provider being used, then reference the appropriate provider for each evaluation or metric definition by its name.
+To implement this, create a `KeptnMetricsProvider` resource for each instance of each data provider being used, then reference the appropriate provider for each metric definition by its name.

 ## Yaml Synopsis